aarondwi/prioritize/README.md

 -------------------------

 1. This library only does local prioritization, making it easier to scale (no cross network consensus needed)
-2. This library try to make internal queue allocation-free, but as it is intended for webserver/batch/pipeline, some allocation is used, to track id and task mapping (ofc, all references are removed automatically after used)
+2. This library try to make internal queue as allocation-free as possible, but as it is intended for webserver/batch/pipeline, some allocation should be expected (as the path not that critical).
+Allocations are used for task mapping (ofc, all references are removed automatically after used)

 todo
 -------------------------

 0. Add core implementation, in which user only needs to submit task
-1. Add `RoundRobin` and `Fair` queue.
+1. Add `Fair` queue.
 This type of queue has starvation prevention mechanism.
 2. Allow tuning of worker/queue size, dynamically (or preferable, via dynamic concurrency-limit)
 3. Add some badge, docs, CI pipeline, etc